How to Learn Spanish with the Bible: Study Techniques, Translations to Choose and More

 Which translation you choose is largely a matter of taste, but as a language learner, you’ll also have to take into account whether the language is too simple or too complex for your skill level.
 You may want to try out a few different versions so you can get a feel for them and determine which one is best for you.
 As always, the best Bible is the one you actually read.

-Below, we’ll cover three principle Spanish translations you might use for your studies.
+Below, we’ll cover two principle Spanish translations you might use for your studies.
 To give you a sense of their distinct tones and styles, we’ll also provide each version’s translation of the following passage:

 “The Lord is my shepherd; I shall not want.
 He maketh me to lie down in green pastures: he leadeth me beside the still waters.”